 stakeholders should be considered when designing the methodology

 - Literature review of research and documented practices on communal, ancestral and feminist forms of healing.
 The review should also include research on healing practices as they have been applied by feminist activists and groups, in addition to policies implemented by feminist organizations to address healing needs of their team members or the communities they support.

 - Research methods which includes interviews and focus groups discussions with feminist activists and groups implementing healing practices; traditional healers; and academics.

 - Inception report that outlines the scope of work, research methodology which includes proposed data collection and analysis procedures.
-The report should include a detailed schedule of activities, allocation of days and delivery timeframes;
+The report should include a detailed schedule of activities, allocation of days and delivery timeframes and a working budget;

 Research Team Criteria and Expertise

-The research must be led by an African academic institution that is grounded in feminist analysis and methodologies.
-The institution must have a proven track record of feminist research.
+The research must be led by an academic and research institution that is grounded in feminist analysis and methodologies.
+The institution must have a proven track record of feminist and social justice research.
 The team must have a deep knowledge of women’s human rights, social justice and healing justice issues in Africa.

-The research will be led by a team of 3-4 African feminist researchers and 3 research assistants.
+The research will be conducted by a team of African feminist researchers.

 Research team support